buttonsrtoys/gen_expects/example/README.md

 ## To run

 In the debugger, open `/example/test/widget_test.dart` and run the tester.
 Or, in the terminal, navigate to `/example/test` and enter `flutter test`.
-The `expect` statements will be generated in the debugger/terminal respectively:
+The `expect` statements will be generated in the debug console or terminal respectively:

 	/// Replace your call to generateExpects with the code below. expect(find.byType(MyHomePage), findsOneWidget);